(Texas Librarians Only)

 - Hundreds of popular periodicals, including Business Week, Rolling Stone, and Smithsonian

-If you are a librarian for a Texas library that meets the eligibility requirements, contact firstname.lastname@example.org for information on how to register your library participate in the TexShare Database program.
+If you are a librarian for a Texas library that meets the eligibility requirements, contact email@example.com for information on how to register your library so that you can participate in the TexShare Database program.

 Yes.
+Patrons may access the TexShare electronic resources both on-site at their library and at home or other remote location.
 If your library has been provided with a TexShare login and password, you may share those credentials with your card-holding patrons.
 Please note that you must NOT publish the TexShare login and password on your library's website; or on any library blog, listserv, or forum.

 Send an e-mail to firstname.lastname@example.org for additional information.

 Libraries which provide access to the TexShare Databases through a portal hosted on their own website OR through the Library of Texas can track their database usage through the individual database vendor sites.
-For complete instructions, send a request to: firstname.lastname@example.org
+For complete instructions, see https://www.tsl.texas.gov/texshare/statsvend.html.

 The TexShare Electronic Information Working Group (EIWG), in consultation with TexShare member libraries, selects the suite of TexShare databases.
 This stellar group of librarians includes representatives from all types of TexShare member libraries (4-year academic, community college, medical and public).
 TexShare member libraries are surveyed regularly to establish priorities for future purchases.
 The EIWG recommends databases purchases to the Texas State Library and Archives Commission.

 Libraries can participate in the database selection by:

 - sending comments and recommendations to the EIWG